-Visit www.NDSCS.edu/Tobacco for a complete copy of the NDSCS Tobacco Free Campus Policy and the NDSCS Guide to Student Rights and Responsibilities for sanctions.
+For more information and to view the full NDSCS Tobacco Free Environment Policy, visit NDSCS.edu/Tobacco and the NDSCS Guide to Student Rights and Responsibilities for sanctions.

 Weapons/Firearms/Explosives

 Possession, display or storage of weapons in College owned buildings is prohibited.
 All firearms must be registered with Campus Police immediately upon arrival to NDSCS.
 Unauthorized and/or illegal possession, display or use of firearms, explosives or other weapons is prohibited.